Cc

 Thanks to Gregory Bateson I now understand that words require a context to have meaning.
 Calling the questions we have been examining contextually clean questions emphasises the need for a particular context to exist to legitimise the question.
 In the early stages of a session, the basic clean questions are usually all that are needed to facilitate the client to identify a desired outcome and begin to establish a metaphor landscape.
 Once a landscape exists, exploring the landscape follows naturally, and this is where specialised questions can come in handy.

 We find it fascinating that, given the thousands of questions people can ask, there are so few that leave the client with the freedom to answer in their own way.
 If we examine the pattern that connects all these non-leading questions we find they are modelling questions.
+A feature of only using Clean Language questions is how they support the facilitator to stay in modelling mode.
 And on top of that, they are questions which invite the client to self-model.
-One of the features of only using Clean Language questions is how they support the facilitator to stay in modelling mode.

 Clean Language questions are a way to facilitate a client to go beyond noticing the what, where and when of their inner world and to self-model their own logic – the glue that holds their metaphor landscape together.